templep/devops_old/renovatebot.md

 ## Description

-RenovateBot is used to update dependencies of a project.
-It creates pull request to allow you to validate the updates.
+RenovateBot is used to update the dependencies of a project.
+It creates pull requests to allow you to validate the updates.
-With this app, all your dependencies are up to date and the security and stability of the system is improved.
-It is a direct alternative to dependabot, but it is more versatile and more widely used.
+With this app, all your dependencies are up to date and the security and stability of the system are improved.
+It is a direct alternative to Dependabot, but it is more versatile and more widely used.

 ## Installation

-Add the RenovateBot app from the Github marketplace.
-You can set the app on the entire organization, meaning that every repository will have this fonctionnality
+Add the RenovateBot app from the GitHub marketplace.
+You can set the app on the entire organization, meaning that every repository will have this functionality
 ![Marketplace](./docs/renovatebot/marketplace.png)

 ## Usage